617-398-7852

 Rather than owning and maintaining fleets, many organizations are turning to Drone-as-a-Service (DaaS) models.

-In 2026, expect increased adoption of subscription-based drone services that offer:
+In 2026, subscription-based drone services are offering:

-• Certified pilots
+- Certified pilots and crew

-• Data collection and analysis
+- Data collection, processing, and analysis

-• Software platforms and compliance management
+- Software platforms and compliance management

-• Predictable monthly costs
+- Predictable monthly costs

 DaaS lowers the barrier to entry for enterprises that want drone data without investing in hardware, training, or regulatory complexity.
 This model is especially popular in construction, insurance, and utilities.
+That said, organizations with recurring mission needs such as government agencies, inspection teams and first responders almost always find that owning a compliant platform delivers better ROI over 12–18 months than a service contract.

 4. Advanced Sensor and Payload Integration